Skip to main content

 A good night’s sleep typically isn’t the only use for a mattress.
 It may be your work-from-home station, a cozy place to read, or a necessary addition to your guest room.
 How you plan to use your mattress plays a role when choosing between plush vs. firm mattresses.
 For example:

 • If you share your bed with another person: It's important to consider both partners' preferences and needs.
-If one person prefers a softer feel while the other leans toward a firmer surface, you might need to compromise with a medium-firm option.
+If one person prefers a soft feel while the other leans toward firm, you might compromise with a medium-firm option.

 • If it’s a guest bed: When purchasing a mattress for a guest bed, medium-firm mattresses are a versatile choice for catering to the comfort needs of multiple people.

-• If you plan to work or watch TV in bed: A firm mattress may be better suited for activities that require a solid foundation, like working on a laptop or sitting up to watch TV.
+• If you plan to work or lounge in bed: A firm mattress may be better suited for activities that require a solid foundation, like working on a laptop or sitting up to watch TV.

 The best mattress for you ultimately comes down to your personal sleep preference.
-If you prefer a cradling sensation that conforms to the contours of your body, plush mattresses with softer layers may be the best choice.
-Conversely, you may want a firm mattress if you prefer more solid support with minimal sinkage.
+If you prefer a cradling sensation that conforms to the contours of your body, plush mattresses or other pressure relief mattresses with soft layers may be the best choice.
+Conversely, you may want a firm mattress if you prefer a more solid surface with minimal sinkage.

 It can be difficult to pinpoint your perfect mattress without trying it out in person first.
 If possible, visit a showroom so you can experience how each mattress feels.
 Choosing a mattress with a trial period will also provide you plenty of time to test its comfort long term.

-Firmness and softness are quite subjective.
-One person’s idea of a solid, supportive bed could feel like sleeping on pins and needles for another.
+Firmness and softness are subjective.
+One person’s idea of a solid, supportive bed could feel like sleeping on pins and needles for another, and hard mattresses aren’t necessarily better for your back despite common claims.

 So, how do you tell if your bed is too soft or too firm?
 The simplest answer is to try out a mattress and listen to your body.
 Observe any pain and discomfort you feel and in which areas.